 PRP is also a very cost-effective option that is typically harvested on-site and implemented the same day.

-Stem Cell Therapy: Explained
+Regenerative Cellular Therapy: Explained

-Stem cells also help decrease pain and repair damage in many types of tissue, are harvested on-site, and implemented the same day.
+These regenerative cells also help decrease pain and repair damage in many types of tissue, are harvested on-site, and implemented the same day.
 They are usually the best option for injuries that are more severe.

-How Stem Cells and PRP Work Together
+How Regenerative Cellular Therapy and PRP Work Together

-Stem cells and PRP may appear as part of a list of prescribed procedures, other times they may be used as a pair, and sometimes PRP is used alone.
+These cells and PRP may appear as part of a list of prescribed procedures, other times they may be used as a pair, and sometimes PRP is used alone.
 Your path to healing should be tailored to your specific needs and circumstances.
 That’s why it’s so important to consult a doctor who will carefully consider the wellness of your whole body when deciding what treatments to prescribe.

 At the Albano Clinic, we want to help you move better, feel better, and live better using a plan that’s right for you.
 A painful injury shouldn’t keep you on the sidelines of life.
 We present you with the best options and a whole-body approach to medicine.